Chart Color Schemes

 Albury - South performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Albury - South is higher than broader benchmarks.
-31.4% of residents aged 15 and above hold university qualifications, compared to 18.4% in the SA4 region and 21.3% in the Rest of NSW.
-Bachelor degrees are most common at 20.6%, followed by postgraduate qualifications (6.9%) and graduate diplomas (3.9%).
-Vocational credentials are also prevalent, with 34.0% of residents aged 15 and above holding such qualifications - advanced diplomas at 11.2% and certificates at 22.8%.
+Educational attainment in Albury - South significantly surpasses broader benchmarks.
+As of the latest data, 31.4% of residents aged 15 and above hold university qualifications, compared to 18.4% in the SA4 region and 21.3% in the Rest of NSW.
+Bachelor degrees are the most common at 20.6%, followed by postgraduate qualifications (6.9%) and graduate diplomas (3.9%).
+Trade and technical skills also feature prominently, with 34.0% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.2%) and certificates (22.8%).

 Frequently Asked Questions - Education